The DEAP-3600 Experiment

 The origin of dark matter in our universe is one of the most important questions in particle astrophysics.
 One hypothesis which is currently favoured is that this dark matter is comprised of Weakly Interacting Massive Particles or WIMPs.
 Though not yet observed directly, the existence of dark matter can be inferred by its gravitational effects on stars and galaxies.

-The DEAP Collaboration, a group of over 65 researchers from 18 institutions in Canada, the UK, Mexico, Germany, Spain, and Russia has developed the DEAP-3600 detector – one of the most sensitive experiments for the direct detection of dark matter.
+The DEAP Collaboration, a group of over 100 researchers from 25 institutions in 9 countries has developed the DEAP-3600 detector – one of the most sensitive experiments for the direct detection of dark matter.

 DEAP has a competitive sensitivity to WIMP dark matter due to the design of the detector, where all components have been selected for extremely low levels of radioactivity, the very large target mass possible with liquid argon, and the very low background level achievable at the unique SNOLAB facility – a deep underground laboratory which uses the 2 km of rock overburden to filter out cosmic-ray muons and associated backgrounds that would otherwise interfere with WIMP detection.